tiZyJoshi/TheMonolithProblem/README.md

 This is by no means a very good implementation of the idea.
 It's a prototype to see if it could work and what it would take to implement this in a more serious fashion.
 Current answers: "maybe" and "a lot of optimizing springs and the rest of the simulation parameters".

+Also see https://github.com/tiZyJoshi/ExcelDataLoader for xlsx to xml conversion.

 Ideas for improvement:
 + evaluate how the service data is mapped to the springs and find a better model.
 + Use different springs for better modellation possibilities of the different dependencies.
-Currently they only pull and have some dampening (pretty much unity Spring Joint defaults [https://docs.unity3d.com/Manual/class-SpringJoint.html])
+Currently they only pull and have some dampening (pretty much unity Spring Joint defaults https://docs.unity3d.com/Manual/class-SpringJoint.html)
 + Use a better method to find initial service positions and velocities
 + I feel like the springs are way too strong right now
 + Use a second collider to try and drive services away from each other